 Questions?
 Comments?
 Ideas?
 Other favorites that we missed?
 We’d love to hear from you!
 Shoot us a note, or leave us a comment below!

 If you’re planning a trip to the Pacific Northwest, we’ve got you covered with all sorts of super detailed travel guides to our favorite places in Washington and Oregon.

-- Seattle: Find the perfect place to stay in Seattle, use our itinerary and complete Seattle city guide to plan your weekend in Seattle, find a new hike near Seattle to tackle, and plan your next day trip or weekend getaway.
+- Seattle: Find the perfect place to stay in Seattle, use our itinerary and complete Seattle city guide to plan your weekend in Seattle (we also have a guide to one day in Seattle for shorter trips), find a new hike near Seattle to tackle, and plan your next day trip or weekend getaway.

-- Portland: Get a local’s take on what to do in Portland and where to stay in Portland, plan your weekend itinerary, find the best hikes in and around Portland, and discover the best day trip and weekend getaway destinations.
+- Portland: Get a local’s take on what to do in Portland and where to stay in Portland, plan your weekend itinerary (we also have a guide to one day in Portland for shorter trips), find the best hikes in and around Portland, and discover the best day trip and weekend getaway destinations.

 - Road Trips: Explore the best of the Pacific Northwest on a 14 day Pacific Northwest road trip.
 Plan an amazing Washington road trip or Oregon road trip with our detailed guides, including a couple of itineraries that you can copy/paste.

 - The Oregon Coast: Explore the best of the Oregon Coast on a 7 day Oregon Coast road trip.
 Discover the best hikes on the Oregon Coast, and figure out what to do in Cannon Beach and Astoria.

 - Hiking in Oregon: Get a local’s take on the best hikes in Oregon, the most spectacular Oregon waterfalls, and dive deeper into each region with our guides to the best hikes at Mt.
 Hood, in the Columbia River Gorge, and more.